jenkinsci/maven-plugin/README.md

 ERROR: ================================================================================
 ERROR: Invalid project setup: hudson/maven/AbstractMavenProcessFactory$ConfigureOriginalJDK : Unsupported major.minor version 51.0
 ERROR: [JENKINS-18403][JENKINS-28294] JDK 'j6' not supported to run Maven projects.
-ERROR: Maven projects have to be launched with a Java version greater or equal to the minimum version required by the master.
+ERROR: Maven projects have to be launched with a Java version greater or equal to the minimum version required by the controller.
 ERROR: Use the Maven JDK Toolchains (plugin) to build your maven project with an older JDK.
-ERROR: Retrying with slave Java and setting compile/test properties to point to /Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home/.
+ERROR: Retrying with agent Java and setting compile/test properties to point to /Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home/.
 ERROR: ================================================================================
 ```